dan-v/rattlesnakeos-stack/FLASHING.md

 fastboot flashing unlock
 ```

-On the Pixel 2 XL (not the Pixel 2 or other devices), it’s currently necessary to unlock the critical partitions, but a future update will make the bootloader consistent with other devices:
+On the <b>Pixel 2 XL (not the Pixel 2 or other devices)</b>, it’s currently necessary to unlock the critical partitions, but a future update will make the bootloader consistent with other devices:

 ```
 fastboot flashing unlock_critical